Polishko/Translation-Jobs-and-Payments/README.md

   The purpose of this evolving project is to create a platform for freelance professionals where they can manage their projects.
 Currently it is mainly focused on my own translation and review projects (English to Turkish).

   # Technologies:
   Initially I used PostgreSQL to create a database and several procedures, functions and triggers.
-Then I added an Email Scraper that collectes certain relevant information from my email account.
+Then I added an Email Scraper that collects certain relevant information from my email account.

   # Current status:
     Managing my translation jobs and their purchase orders and payments, tracking open and closed projects, payment orders, payment due dates and statuses.